-- Notice that the white outlined row in the parcellated connectivity matrix has jumped to the row for the newly identified parcel. - Click RID in the Information Box to remove all the ID spheres. - Click on a new row in the connectivity matrix.
+- Notice that the white outlined row in the parcellated connectivity matrix has jumped to the row for the newly identified parcel. - Click Remove Symbols button in the Info section of Overlay Toolbox to remove all the ID spheres. - Click on a new row in the connectivity matrix.